-WASHINGTON, July 7, 2023 - Today, the U.S. Department of Agriculture (USDA) announced the opening of the financial assistance application process for eligible farmers, ranchers, and forest landowners who experienced discrimination in USDA farm lending programs prior to January 2021.
+WASHINGTON, July 24, 2023 - The U.S. Department of Agriculture (USDA) announced the opening of the financial assistance application process for eligible farmers, ranchers, and forest landowners who experienced discrimination in USDA farm lending programs prior to January 2021.
 Section 22007 of the Inflation Reduction Act (IRA) directs USDA to provide this assistance.
 Since the law's passage, USDA has worked diligently to design the program in accordance with significant stakeholder input.